 All written submissions must be your own, original work.
-Original work is not mere paraphrasing of someone else's completed answer.
+Original work for narrative questions is not mere paraphrasing of someone else's completed answer: you must not share written answers with each other at all.
+At most, you should be working from notes you took while participating in a study session.
 Largely duplicate copies of the same assignment will receive an equal division of the total point score from the one piece of work.

-You may incorporate selected excerpts, statements, or phrases from publications by other authors, but they must be clearly marked as quotations and must be attributed.
+You may incorporate selected excerpts, statements or phrases from publications by other authors, but they must be clearly marked as quotations and must be attributed.
 If you build on the ideas of prior authors, you must cite their work.
 You may obtain copy editing assistance, and you may discuss your ideas with others, but all substantive writing and ideas must be your own, or be explicitly attributed to another.
-See the BSI student handbook available on the UMSI intranet for the definition of plagiarism, resources to help you avoid it, and the consequences for intentional or unintentional plagiarism.
+See the BSI student handbook for the definition of plagiarism, resources to help you avoid it, and the consequences for intentional or unintentional plagiarism.